unicode-org/icu4x/docs/process/triaging.md

 ### Size

 The size labels help us determine which issues to prioritize when triaging and scoping out work for a sprint.
-All issues should have a size label:
+All unresolved issues should have a size label:

 - **S-tiny** = doable in less than an hour (updating API docs, trivial code fix)
 - **S-small** = doable in an afternoon (small bug fix or tech debt)